abelectronicsuk/ABElectronics_CPP_Libraries/ADCDifferetialPi/README.md

 ### Downloading and Installing the library

-To download to your Raspberry Pi type in terminal:
+To download to your Raspberry Pi type in the terminal:

 ```
 git clone https://github.com/abelectronicsuk/ABElectronics_CPP_Libraries.git